 The exam takes around 45 minutes or less, depending on the part of the body being scanned.
 If you need assistance throughout the exam, all you have to do is ask.

 In some cases, the physician may decide to order an image enhancement agent.
 This agent is a liquid that is injected into a vein in your arm or leg, which helps make the MRI details more clear.
 If an enhancement agent is needed during your MRI exam, it does not mean that your condition is more serious or that anything is wrong with you.
 It simply means that your physician would like a clearer picture.

 When Can You Expect Results?

-You can expect results relatively quickly at Albemarle Hospital.
+You can expect results relatively quickly.
 A radiologist will review your MRI scan then report the results to your physician, who will discuss the findings with you.

 If You Have Questions

 Please feel free to speak with your physician or the staff in diagnostic imaging service if you have additional questions.
 They are happy to help you, or your family, better understand the MRI exam.